StatusCakeDev/terraform-provider-statuscake/website/docs/r/test.html.markdown

 * `post_raw` - (Optional) Use to populate the RAW POST data field on the test.
 * `final_endpoint` - (Optional) Use to specify the expected Final URL in the testing process.
 * `follow_redirect` - (Optional) Use to specify whether redirects should be followed, set to true to enable.
 Default is false.
+* `enable_ssl_alert` - (Optional) HTTP Tests only.
+If enabled, tests will send warnings if the SSL certificate is about to expire.
+Paid users only.
+Default is false.

 ## Attributes Reference